Alban-Peyrat/Find_and_Compare_Records/doc/user/EN/analysis.md

 # Analysis documentation

-## Comparaison des données entre les bases
+## Comparing data bewteen databases

-Une fois toutes les informations récupérées, compare les données entre les deux bases :
+Once all data is retrieved, compares data between the two databases :

-* Pour le titre : génère un score de similarité, d'appartenance, d'inversion et d'inversion appartenance à l'aide de [la distance de Levenshtein](https://fr.wikipedia.org/wiki/Distance_de_Levenshtein)
+* Title : generate a simple ratio, a partial ratio, a token sort ratio and a token set ratio using [Levenshtein distance](https://en.wikipedia.org/wiki/Levenshtein_distance)
-* Pour les dates de publication : vérifie si l'un des dates de la base de données d'origine est comprise dans l'une des dates de la base de données de destination (ne compare pas si les dates ne sont pas renseignées)
+* Publication dates : checks if one of the origin database date is equal to one of the target databes date (does not check if no dates are found)
-* Pour les éditeurs : compare chaque éditeur de la base de données d'origine avec chaque éditeur de la base de donnée de destination en génèrant un score de similarité, puis renvoie la paire avec le score le plus élevé.
+* Publisher : compares every publisher from the origin database record to every publisher from the target database record using a simple ratio, then returns the couple with the highest ratio

-Ensuite, le script valide ou non chaque critère de comparaison de l'analyse choisie et indique un degré de validation pour cette comparaison.
+Then, the script validate or not every comparison criteria for the chosen analysis and outputs a validation grade for this comparison.

-## Analyse des résultats des correspondances
+## Matching results analysis

-L'analyse des résultats des correspondances se base sur 3 critères :
+The matching results analysis is based on 3 criterias :

-1. sur les 4 formes du titre étudiée, la correspondance des titres est supérieure à un seuil minimum pour au moins X d'entre eux
+1. Of the 4 title ratios used, at least X of them meet the required floor
-1. la correspondance des éditeurs est supérieure à un seuil minimum
+1. The publishers ratio meet the required floor
-1. la correspondance des dates de publication est prise en compte ou non
+1. The publication date is used

-## Résultats de l'analyse
+## Analysis results

-L'analyse renvoie 5 données :
+The analysis output 5 data :

-* _Validation globale_ : résultat final de l'analyse, prend la valeur :
+* _Global validation result_ : analysis final result, can be :
-  * _Vérifications complètes_ : tous les critères sélectionnés sont validés
+  * _All checks were successful_
-  * _Vérifications partielles_ : une partie des critères sélectionnés sont validés
+  * _Checks partially successful_ : only some checks were succesful
-  * _Vérifications KO_ : aucun des critères sélectionnés n'a été validé
+  * _All checks failed_
-  * _Pas de vérification_ : l'analyse choisie n'effectue aucune vérification
+  * _No checks_ : chosen analysis does not check any criteria
-  * Si rien ne s'affiche, l'analyse n'a pas eu lieu
+  * If nothing is displayed, the analysis did not happen
-* _Nombre de validations réussies_ : le nombre de critéères sélectionnés qui ont été validés
+* _Number of successful checks_ : the number of checks that were OK
-* _Validation des titres_ :
+* _Title check_ :
-  * `True` si le nombre de formes du titre ayant un score supérieur ou égal au seuil minimum requis est supérieur ou égal au nombre minimum requis
+  * `True` if the number of title checks was superir or aquel to the minimum required
-  * `False` si ce n'est pas le cas
+  * `False` if it was nto the case
-* _Validation des éditeurs_
+* _Publishers check_
-  * `True` si le score de correspondance de la pair d'éditeur choisie est supérieur ou égal au seuil minimum requis
+  * `True` if the publishers ratio is superior or equal to the required floor
-  * `False` si ce n'est pas le cas
+  * `False` if it was nto the case
-* _Validation des dates_
+* _Dates check_
-  * `True` si l'une des dates de Koha correspond à l'une de celles du Sudoc
+  * `True` if one of the origin database date matches one of the target database ones
-  * `False` si ce n'est pas le cas
+  * `False` if it was nto the case

-_Note : les détails (notamment les scores de similarités) sont disponibles à la fin des colonnes udu fichier de sortie_
+_Note : details (notably ratios) are available at the end of CSV export columns_

-## Configurations des analyses par défaut
+## Default analysis configuration

-_Si les seuils minimum sont configurés à 0, l'analyse ignorera le critère en question._
+_If the floor are configured to `0`, the critera will be ignored_

-### Analyse 0 : Aucune analyse
+### Analysis 0 : Aucune analyse

-* Seuil minimum pour la correspondance des titres : `0`
+* Floor ratio for title match : `0`
-* Nombre minimum de formes du titre devant être supérieur au seuil : `0`
+* Minimum ratio number matching : `0`
-* Seuil minimum pour la correspondance des éditeurs : `0`
+* Floor ratiofor publisher match : `0`
-* Utilisation de la date de publication : `NON`
+* Use publication date : `NON`

-### Analyse 1 : Titre 80 (3/4), Editeurs 80, Dates
+### Analysis 1 : Titre 80 (3/4), Editeurs 80, Dates

-* Seuil minimum pour la correspondance des titres : `80`
+* Floor ratio for title match : `80`
-* Nombre minimum de formes du titre devant être supérieur au seuil : `3`
+* Minimum ratio number matching : `3`
-* Seuil minimum pour la correspondance des éditeurs : `80`
+* Floor ratiofor publisher match : `80`
-* Utilisation de la date de publication : `OUI`
+* Use publication date : `OUI`

-### Analyse 2 : Titre 90
+### Analysis 2 : Titre 90

-* Seuil minimum pour la correspondance des titres : `90`
+* Floor ratio for title match : `90`
-* Nombre minimum de formes du titre devant être supérieur au seuil : `4`
+* Minimum ratio number matching : `4`
-* Seuil minimum pour la correspondance des éditeurs : `0`
+* Floor ratiofor publisher match : `0`
-* Utilisation de la date de publication : `NON`
+* Use publication date : `NON`

-### Analyse 3 : Titre 95, Editeurs 95
+### Analysis 3 : Titre 95, Editeurs 95

-* Seuil minimum pour la correspondance des titres : `95`
+* Floor ratio for title match : `95`
-* Nombre minimum de formes du titre devant être supérieur au seuil : `4`
+* Minimum ratio number matching : `4`
-* Seuil minimum pour la correspondance des éditeurs : `95`
+* Floor ratiofor publisher match : `95`
-* Utilisation de la date de publication : `NON`
+* Use publication date : `NON`

-## Configurer une analyse
+## Configure an analysis

-Pour ajouter une nouvelle analyse, il faut rajouter un nouvel objet dans `analysis.json` avec les clefs suivantes :
+To add a new analysis, add a new object in `analysis.json` with the following keys :

-* `name` `(str)`: nom de l'analyse qui s'affichera dans les interfaces
+* `name` `(str)`: interface displayed analysis name
-* `TITLE_MIN_SCORE` (`int`) : seuil minimum requis pour que la correspondances des titres soit considérée comme OK
+* `TITLE_MIN_SCORE` (`int`) : floor ratio for title matching to be OK
-* `NB_TITLE_OK` (`int`) : nombre minimum de correspondance de formes de titre requis pour que le critère de correspondance des titres soit considéré comme OK
+* `NB_TITLE_OK` (`int`) : minimum number of title matches for considering the entire title criteria to be OK
-* `PUBLISHER_MIN_SCORE` (`int`) : seuil minimum requis pour que la correspondances des éditeurs soit considérée comme OK
+* `PUBLISHER_MIN_SCORE` (`int`) : floor ratio for publishers matching to be OK
-* `USE_DATE` (`bool`) : utilisation du critère correspondance des dates de publication
+* `USE_DATE` (`bool`) : use publication date